Animals

 Horses

-Cade and I care for five horses.
+Cade and I care for six horses.
 Two are in my direct care – my heart horse, Tyr, and the divine Miss Macey.
 Tyr is a mustang gelding from Eagle HMA; he was born in captivity in September 2020.
 I adopted him in the spring of 2024.
 He's sweet, sensitive, athletic, and lean.
 Macey is older; she's a registered quarterhorse who used to do lesson work, shows, and trails.
 She had been donated by her previous human to a therapeutic riding center, but she didn't adapt well to that environment.
 So she's now with us, and thriving.

 0:00